rweddell/TutoringMaterials/Databases/DatabaseBasics.md

 - Views are a subset of information within one or more databases
     - Subsection of a table
     - Several talbes or parts of tables bundled together

+### Schema
+- The architecture of a DBMS
+    - Database
+    - Table/View
+    - Columns/Keys

 ### UDFs
 - User Defined Functions